 The latest version of the Debian Linux OS is 10.3.
 This version of the OS was launched in February 2020.
 What features does the Debian Linux OS 10.3 provide to the users?
 Is it secure and easy to install?
 Let’s find it out!

-Once the OS was installed, I rebooted the laptop and choose the Debian OS fro the Grub bootloader menu.
-During the boot process, I was greeted with two errors – one was related to the AMDGPU and the other missing Realtek WiFi binary file.
+Once the OS was installed, I rebooted the laptop and chose the Debian OS from the Grub bootloader menu.
+During the boot process, I was greeted with two errors – one was related to the AMDGPU and the other was the missing Realtek WiFi binary file.
 Debian showed a blinking cursor instead of the login screen when it finished starting the essential services.
 Instead of wasting time in fixing this error, I decided to install Debian with Virtualbox on Arch Linux (the OS that I use for work/self-entertainment, etc).

 Surprisingly, the Arch Linux OS that was working like a charm before installing the Debian OS reported Swap file errors during the boot process.
 Fortunately, this error didn’t prevent me from logging into my account.
 I ran the KDE partitioner to delete the partitions created by the Debian OS installer.
 I found that the Debian installer used the swap file that I had created for Arch Linux instead of creating a new one for the Debian OS.
 I fixed the swap file/partition error, deleted the Debian partitions, rebooted the PC, logged in Arch Linux, and installed Debian with Virtualbox (1GB RAM, 4gb storage, 4 processor cores).

 Debian is powered by Linux 4.9x kernel.
-The current version of 5.6.10.
-Old Linux version makes the OS compatible with old AMD and Nvidia GPUS and official driver software launched by AMD & NVIDIA.
+The current version is 5.8.x.
+The old Linux version makes the OS compatible with old AMD and Nvidia GPUS and official driver software launched by AMD & NVIDIA.

 Commandline package manager